pavankumar0715/Search-Engine-using-Trie/README.md

-# Search-Engine-using-Trie
+# CPP-Search-Engine
-Search Engine for local data, using trie data structure on CPP
+A Trie structure based local search engine in C++